omarsaleh19/Fine-tune-BERT-for-sentiment-Analysis/README.md

      ```
    - Run Step 2 in the notebook to download the dataset.

-4. Run Steps 3–6.
+5. Run Steps 3–6.
    Training (Step 6) is optional — a pre-trained model is provided.
    - ⏱️ Training takes **at least 2 hours**, depending on your Colab runtime.

-5. Steps 7–9 visualize model predictions using LIME.
+6. Model Results and Visualization
+   - Step 7 – Model interpretability using LIME
+   - Step 8 – Model evaluation
+   - Step 9 – Live interactive predictions

 ---